How are you at borrowing things and returning them? We've created a guideline for borrowing the polite way.

 Borrowing something from someone is a very big responsibility.
 It's a responsibility that some of us may take too lightly, so let's look at how to be a mannerly borrower.

 Let's say that you have gotten to the point of asking for the item.
 The attitude with which you approach the transaction is crucial, as it can affect you later in the process.
 When making the request to borrow something, approach the situation with humility.
 I can't express the frustration that others feel when someone comes to them with an attitude of entitlement and asks to borrow something.
 It could be something they don't even want back, but the attitude might cause them to grab that item with both hands and hold on like their life depended on it.
 Asking with humility is a way to build trust and show the lender that you are serious about their feelings toward the transaction.
-You could say something like, "Joe, I hate to ask this, but I have heard a little of your Owl City CD and would like to take a listen to see if I should get it.
+You could say something like, "Joe, I hate to ask this, but I have heard a little bit about your harmonica and would like to try it out to see if I should get one.
 May I borrow it for a few days?"
 Then be ready for Joe's response.

-Joe might have just gotten the CD himself or not put it on his mp3 player yet.
-It might be a signed copy of the album and, therefore, special to him.
+Joe might have just gotten the harmonica and not yet been able to try it out himself.
+It might be passed down from a relative and, therefore, special to him (and extra unhygienic for you).
 Be prepared for him to say no. Have your reaction all ready in your mind so it doesn't shock you and elicit ill will toward your friend.
 And be ready to protect that item with all of your resources should the person actually agree to the exchange.
 Don't ask to take someone's expensive camera on your vacation out of the country unless you expect that you'll be able to cover the cost if you damage or lose the item.
 Convey your commitment upfront and make sure you stick to it.